 Dublin barber fined €5,000 in transgender discrimination case

 ‘We don’t cut ladies’ hair.
-I’m sorry,’ barber told transgender male Lee McLoughlin (28)
+I’m sorry,’ barber told transgender man Lee McLoughlin (28)

 Lee McLoughlin (28) said the case ‘was not about money’ but about the principle and the precedent on behalf of those who might find themselves in a similar scenario in the future.

-A Dublin barber has been ordered to pay €5,000 to a transgender male after being found to have discriminated against him when refusing to give him “a short back and sides”.
+A Dublin barber has been ordered to pay €5,000 to a transgender man after being found to have discriminated against him when refusing to give him “a short back and sides”.

 Mr McLoughlin told the barber that he just wanted a “short back and sides” and the barber replied “We don’t cut ladies’ hair.
 I’m sorry”.